• Disease Overview

 Signs & Symptoms

-1. Eruptions of fluid-filled blisters that resemble a skin disease known as epidermolysis bullosa simplex (EBS).
-These blisters were most obvious on the hands and feet, and cleared up in the first 3-6 months.
+• These blisters were most obvious on the hands and feet, and cleared up in the first 3-6 months

-2. Generalized red (erythematous) rash, described as “fiery” and resembling first and second degree burns, occurs as a result of exposure to antibiotics and other drugs in the course of treatment.
+• Generalized red (erythematous) rash described as “fiery” and resembling first and second-degree burns (it seemed to occur because of exposure to antibiotics and other drugs in the course of treatment in the reported cases)

-3. Replacement of the red rash by intensely dark colored skin (hyperpigmentation) arising next to linear areas of low pigmentation (hypopigmentation) at the site of scars and punctures from hypodermic needles.
+• The red rash was replaced by intensely dark colored skin (hyperpigmentation) arising next to linear areas of low pigmentation (hypopigmentation) at the site of scars and punctures from hypodermic needles (a medical tool shaped like a shallow tube with one sharp tip commonly used with a syringe)

 • < Previous section